-- For simple rooms that are square or rectangle, multiply the width by the length, an example of this would be a room that is 3m x 5m would require 15m² of flooring.
+- For simple rooms that are square or rectangle, multiply the width by the length.
+For example, a room that’s 3m x 5m would require 15m² of flooring.

-- You must ensure you add an additional 50-100mm to each edge.
+- Add an additional 50-100mm to each edge to allow for wastage.

 - Remember to measure to the back of any doorframes or trims.

-For more helpful advice on measuring a room accurately, visit our fitting guides.
+For more helpful advice on measuring a room accurately, check out our fitting guides.

-You’ll need to clear your room of all furniture, however, if you opt for the fitting service your fitter will move up to five items of furniture for you (ensure your furniture is empty).
+You’ll need to clear your room of all furniture.
+If you’ve opted for our fitting service, your fitter will move up to five items of furniture.

-Should you see signs of damp on either your flooring or sub flooring it is important to treat this prior to having your new flooring laid.
-Preventative measures should be taken to ensure it does not return.
+If you see signs of damp on either your flooring or sub flooring it is important to treat this before having your new flooring laid.
+Then take preventative measures to make sure it doesn’t come back.